Leadership Forum 2020

 Colorado Springs, Colorado

-Through inspiring and insightful content, we elevate the industry by strengthening those who lead it.
+In two packed days, we will elevate the industry by strengthening those who lead it.

 For the Future of Packaging, Impatience is a Virtue

 “The big elephant in the room is that all of your packaging is already recyclable.”
 Tom Szaky, founder of TerraCycle and believer that all things – even cigarette butts – are recyclable, said the real question was not if their packaging could be recycled, but when it would be practically recycled.
 “When” was a constant question throughout the packaging sustainability sessions.
 The impatience in the room was palpable.
 Because time is running out.